ronaldolipata/basic-tdd-js-jest/README.md

-# Basic Test Driven Development with Vanilla JS using Jest
+# Basic Test-Driven Development with Vanilla JS using Jest